SouptikH/site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Cryptography
-  - Theoretical Computer Science
+  - Constrained Sampling and Counting
   - Artificial Intelligence
+  - Formal Methods
+  - Algorithms

 # Social/Academic Networking